OpenKore/openkore/trunk/mercdb/readme.txt

 PHP Version 4.3.4 so your mileage may vary.

 Thanks:
-- my RO-playing, non-botting friends who love the results of what i do with openkore ;)
+- my RO-playing and bot-hateing friends who love the results of what i do with openkore ;)
 - the developers of openkore, without i would have stopped playing RO a long time ago
 - the members of the openkore-forum for theire support and feedback